akosgarai/playground_engine/pkg/primitives/vertex/README.md

 # Vertex

-A 'Vertex' is the container of the possible values that we could use as vertex buffer data.
+A `Vertex` is the container of the possible values that we could use as vertex buffer data.
 Now it has support for the following options:

 - **Position**: It stores the position coordinate.
 (Where is the vertex)
 - **Normal**: The normal vector of the surface in the given position.